 Since their baseline data is inconsistent with other high-quality studies, it is hardly a cause to change public policy on abortion in favor of increased access to abortion, for which the ANSRH lobbies.

-In addition to these methodological errors, the study was heavily funded by three organizations, the David and Lucille Packard Foundation, William and Flora Hewlett Foundation, Wallace Alexander Gerbode Foundation who make no secret of their abortion support.
+In addition to these methodological errors, the study was heavily funded by three organizations, the David and Lucille Packard Foundation, William and Flora Hewlett Foundation, and the Wallace Alexander Gerbode Foundation, who make no secret of their abortion support.